 There are four levels of appeals for applicants who were rejected:

 - Hearing Before an Administrative Law Judge (ALJ)

 - Federal Court Review

-Before you call a Local Social Security Office Phone Number, call our seasoned social security lawyers.
-At Berke Law Firm, P.A. we provide all new clients a consultation and case evaluation.
+Before you dial a Local Social Security Office Phone Number, call our seasoned social security lawyers.
+At Berke Law Firm, P.A. we provide all new clients with a consultation and case evaluation.
 We are ready and happy to help.
 Contact our office today.